 In the development of the electric light, Thomas Edison and his R&D team provide a superb example of how to deal with the issue of failure versus learning.
 Edison did not invent the light bulb, it had been created thirty five years earlier.
 His development team in Menlo Park, New Jersey worked tirelessly to perfect the design of a commercially successful light bulb.
-It required new technologies to create a vacuum in the bulb, a totally new approach to fila-
+It required new technolo-

-Advice from Senior Executives about "Failure:"
+Advice from Senior Leaders about "Failure:"

-- "You only get the ten percent of innovations that succeed if you are ready to accept the ninety percent that fail." - "If you never failed, you never dared." - "Relieve failures of their negative aura by calling them 'lessons learned' or 'learning opportunities.'" - "It's a mistake to punish innovative people for failures, particularly in industries with very short product cycles, where decision-making is invariably faster and often based on incomplete knowledge."

-ments, and a structure to secure the filament.
+"You only get the ten percent of innovations that succeed if you are ready to accept the ninety percent that fail."

+"If you never failed, you never dared."

+"Relieve failures of their negative aura by calling them 'lessons learned' or 'learning opportunities."

+"It's a mistake to punish innovative people for failures, particularly in industries with very short product cycles, where decision-making is invariably faster and often based on incomplete knowledge." gies to create a vacuum in the bulb, a totally new approach to filaments, and a structure to secure the filament.
 Edison's team examined and created experiments based on over 3,000 theses, and conducted over 10,000 experiments.

 "I would construct a theory and work on its lines until I found it was untenable.
 Then it would be discarded at once and another theory evolved.
 This was the only possible way for me to work out the problem. ...
 I speak without exaggeration when I say that I have constructed 3,000 different theories in connection with the electric light, each one of them reasonable and apparently likely to be true.
-Yet only in two cases did my experiments prove the truth of my theory."
-18
+Yet only in two cases did my experiments prove the truth of my theory."18